 This is something that’s often overlooked by many doctors.
 A thinning or shortening cervix can be a telltale sign of a problematic pregnancy.

-Above all, don’t be afraid to call or email a nurse or MD with any questions or concerns— remember, they’re there to help.
+Above all, don’t be afraid to call or email your doctor with any questions or concerns—they’re there to help.